Takao Air Group: Australia 1943

 At the beginning of 1943, the 753rd Air Group again began operations against Darwin in Australia.
 This time they faced newly arrived Supermarine Spitfire fighters from RAAF No. 1 Wing.
-On 15 March, Lieutenant Kawamoto 16 medium bombers to attack Darwin.
+On 15 March, Lieutenant Kawamoto led 16 medium bombers to attack Darwin.
 On 2 May, Lieutenant Hirata led 25 medium bombers in another mission against Darwin.
 The raids resumed one month later on 28 June with nine medium bombers.
 On 30 June, Lieutenant Hirata led 23 medium bombers in a major raid targeting Fenton Airfield south of Darwin.
 Another raid on Fenton was conducted on 6 July, when Lieutenant Hirata led 26 medium bombers to bomb the airfield.
 In these raids during 1943, the escorting Zeros from 202nd Air Group (ex-3rd) protected the bombers well, since only four were lost.
 Furthermore, they completely outmatched Spitfires, since 38 of them were shot down for the loss of six Zeros.
-From 6 July, the 753rd Air Group suspends daytime raids and continues with night raids.
+From 6 July, the 753rd Air Group suspended daytime raids and continued with night raids only.